Paisabazaar app Today!

 Let’s say you have the following monthly obligations:

-Now, suppose you apply for a new personal loan that would have an EMI of ₹15,000.
-Lenders will add this new EMI to your existing debt while assessing your final DTI.
+Now, suppose you apply for a new personal loan with an EMI of ₹15,000.
+Lenders will add this to your existing debt.

-Let’s understand this with Raj’s example.
-While Raj earns a salary of Rs.
-2.5 lakh per month, his record shows frequent job changes, gaps in employment, and his current job is only three months old.
-For lenders, this can be a concern, as a lack of consistent income flow may hamper timely EMI payments.
-In terms of work stability, lenders prefer:
+Let’s understand this through Raj’s example.
+While Raj earns ₹2.5 lakh per month, his record shows frequent job changes, employment gaps, and his current job is only three months old.
+For lenders, this raises concerns about repayment consistency.

-Tip: If possible, wait until you have completed at least a year before applying.
+Tip: If possible, wait until you complete at least a year in your current job before applying.

-Even a small typo can be a hurdle to your loan.
-Incomplete, outdated or mismatched documents can pace down or derail your loan application, even if you meet all other criteria.
+Even a small typo can become a hurdle.
+Incomplete, outdated, or mismatched documents can delay or derail your loan application.

-Tip: Always cross-check that your PAN, Aadhaar, income proof, and address details are correct and updated.
+Tip: Cross-check that your PAN, Aadhaar, income proof, and address details are correct and updated.

 | Myth | Fact |